 In 2015 the statement ‘Affirming Other Spiritual Paths’ reminded us of the 1966 UCC Report that stated that God is at work in the religious life of all humanity, not just the United Church or the Christian denominations.

 We organize sacred and secular community events.
-A regular lecture series on Wednesday lunchtimes has covered topics from women djinn in Hebrew scripture to preparing, as people and as caregivers, for long-term care.
-Twice a month (first and third Saturdays) our knitting group meets to share skills, ideas and conversation.
+A regular lecture series on Wednesday at lunchtime has covered topics from women djinn in Hebrew scripture to preparing, as people and as caregivers, for long-term care.
+Twice a month (first and third Saturdays) our community knitting group meets to share skills, ideas and conversation.
 At potlucks with our own community and with other communities of faith we share food and hear about opportunities to work for justice in our community.
-Our regular euchre group meets on fourth Friday evenings.
-Once a month we have a free movie night for parents of small children.
+Our regular euchre group meets on fourth Friday evenings and we host a family board games event once a month on a Sunday afternoon.

-n 2023 and 2024 we hosted Melrose Community Music Evening, a cafe-style event with local established and emerging musicians, which was sold out, and which raised money for Wesley refugee settlement.
+In 2023 and 2024 we Melrose hosted a Community Music Evening, a cafe-style event with local established and emerging musicians, which was sold out, and which raised money for Wesley refugee settlement.

 Here is the hyperlink for 'Wesley refugee settlement': https://services.settlement.org/en/hamilton/settlement-services/wesley-wesley-resettlement-assistance-program-rap/